sharjeeltanoli/physical-ai-textbook/.speckit/project.spec.md

     - **Response Body**: `{ "status": "healthy" }`
 - **Component Interactions**:
   1. Frontend sends user query to FastAPI.
-  2. FastAPI routes query to OpenAI Agents, providing book chapter context (from Qdrant) and potentially selected text.
+  2. FastAPI retrieves relevant context from Qdrant by embedding the query with the Cohere API.
-  3. OpenAI Agent processes query, performs RAG lookup (via Qdrant), and generates a response.
+  3. FastAPI sends the query and the retrieved context to the Cohere Chat API to generate a response.
-  4. FastAPI stores conversation history in Neon Postgres and returns response to frontend.
+  4. FastAPI stores conversation history in Neon Postgres and returns the response to the frontend.

 #### Database (Neon Serverless Postgres)
 - **Purpose**: Store user profiles, authentication details, and chat conversation history.